Iheanacho-ai/hng-task2/docs/DOCUMENTATION.md

 The base URL for accessing the API is: `https://api.example.com/persons`

-## Authentication

-Authentication is required for some operations.
-Please refer to the specific endpoints for authentication requirements.

 ## API Endpoints
 These are the endpoints.
 ### Create a New Person